Second Constitutional Convention of the United States: Particular views

 Harvard Law School professor Lawrence Lessig has argued that a movement to urge state legislatures to call for a Constitutional Convention was the best possibility to achieve substantive reform:

 Lessig argued that the ordinary means of politics were not feasible to solve the problem affecting the United States government because the incentives corrupting politicians are so powerful.
 Lessig believes a convention is needed in view of Supreme Court decisions to eliminate most limits on campaign contributions.
-He quoted congressperson Jim Cooper from Tennessee who remarked that Congress had become a "Farm League for K Street" in the sense that congresspersons were focused on lucrative careers as lobbyists after serving in the Congress, and not on serving the public interest.
-He proposed that such a convention be populated by a random drawing of citizens' names as a way to keep special interests out of the process.
+He quoted US Representative Jim Cooper from Tennessee who remarked that Congress had become a "Farm League for K Street" in the sense that those serving in Congress were focused on lucrative future careers as lobbyists, and not on serving the public interest.
+He proposed that such a convention be constrained by the decisions of state-based "citizen assemblies," assemblies composed of a random and representative selection of citizens, as a way to keep special interests out of the process.

 Constitutional scholar and University of Texas Law School professor Sanford Levinson wrote Our Undemocratic Constitution: Where the Constitution Goes Wrong and called for a "wholesale revision of our nation's founding document."
 Levinson wrote:

-Tennessee law professor Glenn Reynolds, in a keynote speech at Harvard Law School, said the movement for a new convention was a reflection of having in many ways "the worst political class in our country's history."
+University of Tennessee law professor Glenn Reynolds, in a keynote speech at Harvard Law School, said the movement for a new convention was a reflection of having in many ways "the worst political class in our country's history."

 Political scientist Larry Sabato believes a second convention is necessary since "piecemeal amendments" have not been working.
 Sabato argued that America needs a "grand meeting of clever and high-minded people to draw up a new, improved constitution better suited to the 21st century."

-Author Scott Turow sees risks with a possible convention but believes it may be the only possible way to undo how campaign money has undermined the "one-man one-vote" premise.
+Author Scott Turow sees risks with a possible convention but believes it may be the only way to undo how campaign money has undermined the "one-man one-vote" premise.

 Few new constitutions are modeled along the lines of the U.S. one, according to a study by David Law of Washington University in St. Louis.
 Supreme Court Justice Ruth Bader Ginsburg viewed the United States Constitution as more of a relic of the 18th century rather than as a model for new constitutions.
 She suggested in 2012 that a nation seeking a new constitution might find a better model by examining the Constitution of South Africa (1997), the Canadian Charter of Rights and Freedoms (1982) and the European Convention on Human Rights (1950).